A LOT of work goes into carefully crafting a sound. Everything from mixing the instrument tracks to EQing vocals.

 If you can find the range and use EQ to attenuate it, you may be able to lessen the effect and craft a smoother vocal.

 Many things can cause thin vocals.
 Sometimes it is the vocalist’s voice.
 Or it can be an amp or mic that is a little light in tonal range.
-You can fix this issue pretty easy.
+You can fix this issue pretty easily.

-Simple bring up the bass in a wide frequency range.
+Simply bring up the bass in a wide frequency range.
 However, if it is the singer’s voice, you may have to do some creative problem-solving.

-This is caused by loss of tonal range at the top end of your vocals.
+This is caused by the loss of tonal range at the top end of your vocals.
 This can be fixed easily with a treble boost.
 This is going to need to begin with a slope from the corner frequency.

-This should help rebuild the top end and make the vocals sound fuller.
+This should help rebuild the top end and make the vocals sound FULLER.

 If there is too much energy put into the lower mid-range tones of a vocal, you may be looking at a mic issue.
 It could also be an issue that occurs due to the size of the room.